outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - this involves identifying the given problem & solution target structures in the problem space & the related problem network, so the problem & solution can be visualized, including logic to:

       - identify problem metadata includes defining the structure of a problem that the solution fulfills by some metric
-      - formatt the problem as a structure can take the form of:
-          - a n-dimensional shape where variables map to dimensions of the shape (where the solution format is a set of vectors that can reduce the dimensions & size of the shape, or fill the shape with the solution shape if the problem is the method to fill the problem structure rather than reduce it)
-          - a network missing an optimized route between start & end points, where the solution format is the optimized route
-          - an misalignment or mismatch (like an inefficiency, a conflict, or an information imbalance), where the solution format is the set of steps to balance the information

       - selecting the right format for the problem & solution is an important function in this analysis; each of those formats is better for different problem types/formats (with varying structure in the problem definition) and solution intents, but if you have a particular required solution format, you may need to translate a sub-optimal problem format into one associated with that solution format

         - each of those formats involves a set of vectors (which may represent a set of database/interface queries or insight paths, info objects like questions/insights/related problems, decisions/actions, causes/explanations, steps like removal/addition of variables, directed structures like distortions/intents, etc) which may be applicable in the interface network to retrieve/connect information, or in the problem space to reduce a problem shape, move around problem components to change the problem, or traverse a route in the problem network system (not necessarily the network of related problems, but the problem framed as requiring a solution route within a network)

       - graphing the problem on a network of related problems (on the same interaction layer, in the same problem space, etc) such as how the problem of building a technology is related to the problem of managing usage of & access to it

       - defining the problem space as a contextual system where the problem is active

         - this includes other problem spaces where it is or could be active
           - for example, how the 'tech distribution' problem (where most tech is inherently neutral & can be used for good or malicious intents so what matters most is how it's distributed) acts differently in different problem spaces where distribution tools & government ethics & policies differ

+      - identifying & anticipating problems in a system involves identifying problem structures (inefficiencies, conflicts, etc) that exist or could emerge

+        - for example, in the bio system, DNA regulation functions don't prevent pathogens from injecting DNA or mutations from occurring, so if you derive the concept of a pathogen or mutation without already having that definition available (using core system analysis), you could predict that the current DNA regulation functions wouldn't be able to offset the changes exacted by those concepts & you could predict problems of DNA disregulation in the bio system before they occur

   - functions:

     - mapping function, to map problems to structures, problem functions, & other problem types

       - graph attributes that differentiate problems that are impacted by possible solutions
       - map intent to direction & assess progress by movement in that direction
       - networks with clusters, sequences, & other structures representing decisions